leo007-htun/pepper_follow_me_andriod_studio/README.md

 Note : Do not try to update your NAOqi version yourself with '.opn' extension, it will only update pepper's OS and not the tablet.

-you can also rest pepper's tablet as in this link which I dont recommand[](https://support.aldebaran.com/support/solutions/articles/80000962214-pepper-how-to-factory-reset-the-tablet-only)
+you can also rest pepper's tablet as in this link which I dont recommand [link](https://support.aldebaran.com/support/solutions/articles/80000962214-pepper-how-to-factory-reset-the-tablet-only)